ipfs/camp/DEEP_DIVES/31-mounting-an-ipfs-filesystem.md

   - even reads are writes (updating atime)
   - IPFS needs to implement it nevertheless because there are programs that depend on atime (if we want to be POSIX compliant)
   - we should decouple file metadata from the file data
-  - unixv1 - has metadata as the first block of the chunke ddata
+  - unixv1 - has metadata as the first block of the chunked data
-  - unixv2 - aim to have 2 seperate merkle dags for metadata and data
+  - unixv2 - aim to have 2 separate merkle dags for metadata and data

 ### Links & Resources:
 - https://github.com/djdv/interface-go-ipfs-core/tree/feat/filesystem/filesystem